Torram/magic-docs/docs/Client-Development/Screens/Sets.screen.md

-This component creates a _container_ element with all of the sets in database.
+This component creates a _container_ element with all of the sets in the database.

 ```tsx
 import { useSets } from '../hooks/Sets/useSets';